MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/manage-payment-authorizations.md

 ## PayPal connector order intent parameter

 As of Commerce version 10.0.30, the PayPal payment connector configuration in headquarters includes the **OrderIntent** field.
-This field enables the PayPal payment connector to be configured to operate with a saved order with the PayPal service for the online channel.
+This field enables the PayPal payment connector to be configured to operate with a saved PayPal order for the online channel.
 For more information about Commerce support for PayPal order intent, see [Order Intent](../paypal.md#order-intent).

 ## Adyen connector authorization stale period parameter